codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 Since v4.2.0, the auto-routing is disabled by default.

-When no defined route is found that matches the URI, the system will attempt to match that URI against the controllers and methods when :ref:`auto-routing` is enabled.
+When no defined route is found that matches the URI, the system will attempt to match that URI against the controllers and methods when Auto Routing is enabled.

 You can disable this automatic matching, and restrict routes to only those defined by you, by setting the ``setAutoRoute()`` option to false: